Rooxo-RPG/RPG_misc/Balman/Zo-on.md

-# CULTURE1
+# Zo-on

-The CULTURE1 people live in small tribes, without any central government.
+The Zo-on people live in small tribes, without any central government.
 Tribes are in contact with each other, waging small wars or forging alliances with nearby other tribes.
 Thus, neighboring tribes influence each other and their neighbors their own neighbors and so on, leading to some shared culture that gets more diluted the further you stray from a tribe.

 # Religion

-Most people of CULTURE1 believe in RELIGION1, which teaches that whenever a person is born some amount of "free evil", an invisible substance floating the earth is bound in that soul.
+Most people of Zo-on believe in RELIGION1, which teaches that whenever a person is born some amount of "free evil", an invisible substance floating the earth is bound in that soul.
 When that person dies, the evil will then evaporate from that body over the course of the next day, releasing the evil contained in the soul back into the world.
 In order to stop that from happening the bodies of dead people are burned as fast as possible when a person dies, in the so-called ancestral flames, a huge fire that's contantly burning in each village.
 When a body is burned in that timeframe, the people believe, the energy will not be released into the world, but contained within the flames.